Joiry/HSL_Carp/var_loop_script.md

 Control_A.fastq Control_B.fastq Control_SR.fastq SRR097977.fastq SRR098026.fastq
 ~~~

-There are a few ways we could supply this list or set of items to loop over.  `{X..Y}` will produce a range of values incrementing from X to Y
+There are a few ways we could supply this list or set of items to loop over.
+The syntax `{X..Y}` will produce a range of values incrementing from X to Y

 ~~~
 $ echo {3..7}